Prohelion/prohelion.github.io/docs/Profinity/Getting_Started/Installation.md

 The advanced setup procedure is an extension of the simple setup procedure that is more tailored towards development use cases.
 In addition to the `docker-compose.yml` file, the advanced method also involve the creation of a `Config.yaml` file and a `Default.pprof` file, which are each explained below.

 The `Config.yaml` file provides the global configuration for the Profinity instance.
-If you have an existing desktop installation of Profinity V2, you can copy the `Config.yaml` file from that installation, but there are several key fields which must be changed:
+If you have an existing desktop installation of Profinity, you can copy the `Config.yaml` file from that installation, but there are several key fields which must be changed:

 - `Active Profile`: This field specifies the path to the target Profile.
 For use in a Docker container, this must be set to `/root/Prohelion/Profinity/Profiles/Default.pprof`
 - `ClientId`: This field is a GUID value representing the client ID of this instance of Profinity.
 The `ClientId` must be unique to each instance of Profinity and should not be shared between instances.
 This should match the `TransmittingClientId` field inside